 Yes.
 I lose myself.
 That is, I begin my visit without a precise destination and let myself be guided by chance, but with the certainty (provided by the map) of knowing where I am.

-Matera, known as the “City of the Stones” has a special charm and due to its unusual configuration, it has also been chosen as a film set for many films, many of which are religious in nature.
+Matera, known as the “City of the Stones” has a special charm and due to its unusual configuration, it has also been chosen as a film set for many films, including Mel Gibson’s The Passion of the Christ.

 The Christian religion is well represented in this city by numerous churches, both in masonry and in the walls of the stones caves.
 Via Crucis winds through the city’s streets.